ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 [![](/wiki/shared/news/2026-01-23-project-loved-january-2026/1125612.jpg)](https://osu.ppy.sh/community/forums/topics/2173350)

-[KEMOMIMI EDM SQUAD - XDUBSTEPX](https://osu.ppy.sh/beatmapsets/1125612#taiko) by ::maguro869::{ user=4733750 } and [Waribashi](https://osu.ppy.sh/users/2250574)\
+[KEMOMIMI EDM SQUAD - XDUBSTEPX](https://osu.ppy.sh/beatmapsets/1125612#taiko) by ::maguro869::{ user=4733750 } and ::Waribashi::{ user=2250574 }\
 240 BPM, 4:02 | 7.11★\
 *description written by ::chmekoe::{ user=7807444 }*

-[KEMOMIMI EDM SQUAD - XDUBSTEPX](https://osu.ppy.sh/beatmapsets/1125612#taiko/2351867) by ::maguro869::{ user=4733750 } and [Waribashi](https://osu.ppy.sh/users/2250574) is a well-known 240 BPM map with heavy focus on bursts which has been featured in many taiko tournaments during the years.
+[KEMOMIMI EDM SQUAD - XDUBSTEPX](https://osu.ppy.sh/beatmapsets/1125612#taiko/2351867) by ::maguro869::{ user=4733750 } and ::Waribashi::{ user=2250574 } is a well-known 240 BPM map with heavy focus on bursts which has been featured in many taiko tournaments during the years.
 It tested consistency as a NM1, pushed the limits of how challenging a HR2 could be and decided the winner of matches as a nerve-wracking tiebreaker.
 No matter the situation or the mod you decide to use, this map is always a blast to play!

 Vote "Yes!" if you want to see this Loved, if you're unsure about your choice just give it a try, trust me... d\[-\_-\]b